gnoso/razordb/README.md

 razordb
 =======

-RazorDB is a lightweight, fast, and embedded key value store database written in C#.
+RazorDB is a lightweight, fast, and embedded key value storage database written in C#.

 Libraries
 --------------